wearemothership/react-fast-scroll-pdf/README.md

 - scrollContainerRef: (optional) a ref object to store a ref to the div set to be used for scrolling.
 - viewerRef: (optional) a ref object to store a ref to the div which contains all the pages (usually a child of scrollContainer).
 - className: (optional) a class to apply to the document div.
+- rowGap: (optional) the gap between pages as a css string (default: "16px").

 #### ZoomButtons
 - zoomChange: (required) a function that accepts a zoom number and carried out the required zoom action.